HPCGISLab/pcml/README.md

 #### 4. Create your own LocalSum function in under 30 minutes!

+   Open 'demo_30min_walkthrough.pdf' and follow the 30 minute tutorial.

 #### 5. Run PCML and start processing spatial data in parallel

+   Success!

+#### 6. Run into a problem or a bug?
+Or have a great idea?

+   Let us know!
+We are trying to make PCML as easy-to-use and as useful as possible.
+   We live to collaborate and work on interesting problems (and we will debug your PCML code for you).

+   Submit a 'New issue' on github (https://github.com/HPCGISLab/pcml/issues) or email Eric Shook (eshook@gmail.com).